 - Sometimes scarring is also caused by the prolonged use of Intrauterine Contraceptive devices.

 What is happening is that a fertilised egg is growing outside of the uterus or womb, which is where the egg normally grows, and is a ‘tubal pregnancy’.
 It is most commonly stuck in the fallopian tube, and cannot survive there.
-Depending on the medical options available, the country involved, and if the ectopic pregnancy has not already burst, treatment with a medication called Methotrexate to help absorb the pregnancy could be used.
+There are medical options available depending on the egg and country you are in.
+If the ectopic pregnancy has not already burst, treatment with a medication called Methotrexate could be used to help absorb the pregnancy.
 Mostly however an operation is needed.
 This will require being admitted to hospital.

 If the egg is not removed, the tube will eventually rupture and haemorrhage as the baby continues to develop.
 This puts you, the mother, at risk.
 These are guidelines only, every case is different and there are also several risk factors around ectopic pregnancy even if treated.
 There could be another ectopic and it can also affect future fertility including pelvic inflammatory disease.
 Suggestions are usually offered for the future hospital staff.
 For more medical information visit www.obgyn.net (09.09)